charlesw-salesforce/enterprise-vibe-coding/project-documentation.md

    - Import all necessary modules: `track`, `wire`, `ShowToastEvent`, `refreshApex`

 3. **Component Architecture**:
-   - Use `@track` decorator for reactive properties that need to trigger re-renders
-   - Implement comprehensive state management for loading states and form data
    - Use appropriate Lightning components for displaying todos
    - Implement proper data handling and user interactions
    - Use appropriate input components for form fields